 At each juncture, the patient journey reflects the decisions made, actions taken, interactions with and hurdles faced by patients, providers and caregivers—as well as the rationale behind those actions and the decisions and emotions felt along the way.
 And every patient journey consists of a unique set of specific milestones, pathways and dynamics.

 Gaining a granular view of the patient journey is critical for pharma companies in today’s patient-centric world, providing valuable insight to help guide product development, market access and postlaunch management.
-The figure below shows how insights generated from the patient journey can have an impact across the product life cycle.
+Figure 1 shows how insights generated from the patient journey can have an impact across the product life cycle.

 Patient journeys, however, aren’t unimodal and can be varied depending on their purpose and objectives as well as the data being used to derive the same.
 Depending on the granularity of insights needed as well as the data available, multiple archetypes of patient journeys can be created based on a diverse set of data sources, such as the patient treatment pathway, patient flow and diagnosis and patient experience and care.

-Historically, companies have relied on primary market research to understand the patient journey.
-But the advent of AI offers a unique opportunity to reimagine the process, enabling mining of vast amounts of real-world data and answering a wide variety of questions, without the recourse to bespoke analyses for every question.
+Historically, companies have relied on primary market research and bespoke real-world data analytics to understand the patient journey.
+But the advent of AI offers a unique opportunity to reimagine the traditional process via mining of vast amounts of real-world data and answering a wide variety of questions, without the recourse to make bespoke analyses for every question.
 To take advantage of this opportunity, Takeda Pharmaceuticals and ZS set out to reimagine the patient journey analytics process.

 The challenge: Build a better patient journey capability

-Takeda’s team was particularly keen to build a scalable capability, enabling faster access to insights in a relatively shorter period of time, and one that could be extended to a number of indications.
+The CoE team was particularly keen to build a scalable capability, enabling faster access to insights in a relatively shorter period of time and a capability that could be extended to a number of indications.

-The challenge was to create a process that worked across a multiplicity of data sets and TAs, without the need to resort to a bespoke approach—a bespoke approach would mean going back to the drawing board for a patient journey creation for every data set and TA!
+The challenge was to create a process that worked across a multiplicity of data sets and TAs, without the need to resort to a bespoke approach—a bespoke approach would mean going back to the drawing board to create a patient journey for every data set and TA.
 Achieving this goal necessitated reimagination of the process from the very beginning (identifying concepts and building cohorts) to end (dashboard for visualization outputs).
 The RWD CoE partnered with ZS to explore the creation of a modular capability that could generate patient journeys at scale across diverse TAs and data sets.

 Reimaging the patient journey process